matthamil/Community/README.md

 Community is my full-stack capstone project for [Nashville Software School](http://www.nashvillesoftwareschool).

 Community is a platform to connect volunteers with local nonprofit organizations.
 It serves nonprofit organizations by creating a platform where volunteers can sign up for events and event organizers can send all event-related communications through the application.
 Users can create accounts, search for events in their area, and attend events.

-This project is scheduled to be completed by Nashville Software School's Demo Day on January 10, 2017.

 ## Install